iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 To run a circuit this way, use the `facade_adonis` backend retrieved from the provider.
-Note that the provider must be initialized with the URL of a quantum computer with the equivalent architecture (i.e. names of qubits, their connectivity and supported supported gates should match the 5-qubit Adonis architecture).
+Note that the provider must be initialized with the URL of a quantum computer with the equivalent architecture (i.e. names of qubits, their connectivity and supported gates should match the 5-qubit Adonis architecture).

 .. code-block:: python